What You Need to Know About Wellhead Pumper

-Wellhead Pumper Job Description Operate power pumps and auxiliary equipment to produce flow of oil or gas from wells in oil field.
+Wellhead Pumper Example Operate power pumps and auxiliary equipment to produce flow of oil or gas from wells in oil field.

 - Operate engines and pumps to shut off wells according to production schedules, and to switch flow of oil into storage tanks.

-Wellhead Pumpers state the following job skills are important in their day-to-day work.
+When polled, Wellhead Pumpers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.